wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = 3.2.9 =
-- Lowered the priority of "the_content" filter processing (this should be helpful compatibility with some of the content builder type plugins).
+- Lowered the priority of "the_content" filter processing (this should be helpful for compatibility with some of the content builder type plugins).
 - Added Slovak language translation file.
 The translation was submitted by Marek Kucak.
 - XSS vulnerability fix for page request parameter.